Tadeusz Kościuszko: Émigré

 The King's capitulation was a hard blow for Kościuszko, who had not lost a single battle in the campaign.
 By mid-September 1792, he was resigned to leaving the country, and in early October, he departed from Warsaw.
 First, he went east, to the Czartoryski family manor at Sieniawa, which gathered various malcontents.
 In mid-November, he spent two weeks in Lwów, where he was welcomed by the populace.
 Since the war's end, his presence had drawn crowds eager to see the famed commander.
 Izabela Czartoryska discussed having him marry her daughter Zofia.
 The Russians planned to arrest him if he returned to territory under their control; the Austrians, who held Lwów, offered him a commission in the Austrian Army, which he turned down.
 Subsequently, they planned to deport him, but he left Lwów before they could do so.
 At the turn of the month, he stopped in Zamość at the Zamoyskis' estate, met Stanisław Staszic, then went on to Puławy.

-He did not tarry long there either: on 12–13 December, he was in Kraków; on 17 December, in Wrocław; and shortly after, he settled in Leipzig, where many notable Polish soldiers and politicians formed an émigré community.
+He did not tarry there for long: on 12–13 December, he was in Kraków; on 17 December, in Wrocław; and shortly after, he settled in Leipzig, where many notable Polish soldiers and politicians formed an émigré community.
 Soon he and some others began plotting an uprising against Russian rule in Poland.
 The politicians, grouped around Ignacy Potocki and Hugo Kołłątaj, sought contacts with similar opposition groups in Poland and by spring 1793 had been joined by other politicians and revolutionaries, including Ignacy Działyński.
 While Kołłątaj and others had begun planning an uprising before Kościuszko joined them, his support was a significant boon to them, as he was among the most famous individuals in Poland.

 After two weeks in Leipzig, before the second week of January 1793, Kościuszko set off for Paris, where he tried to gain French support for Poland's planned uprising.
 He stayed there until summer, but despite the growing revolutionary influence, the French paid only lip service to the Polish cause and refused to commit themselves to anything concrete.
 Kościuszko concluded that the French authorities were not interested in Poland beyond what use it could have for their cause, and he was increasingly disappointed in the pettiness of the French Revolution—the infighting among different factions, and the growing reign of terror.